chyvail/news-nest/README.md

 # NewsNest by Joshua Omwami

 Welcome to News Nest, your go-to source for personalized and reliable news content.
-This web application is built with Bootstrap 5 for seamless design and Vanilla JavaScript for smooth user interactions.
+This web application is built with Bootstrap 5 for seamless design and React for smooth user interactions.

 ## Features